 If you wish to contact the Headteacher personally on any matter you are most welcome to do so.
 Please contact school office to make a mutually convenient appointment.

 General Teacher Contact

 You are encouraged to contact the class teacher in the first instance to discuss any pastoral or other problems involving your child, which may occur from time to time.

-Telephone contact is more difficult for the class teachers as they have a full time teaching commitment, but if you leave a number with a brief indication of the purpose of the call it will normally be returned within twenty-four hours.
+Telephone contact is more difficult for the class teachers as they have a full time teaching commitment, but if you leave a number with a brief indication of the purpose of the call, it will normally be returned within twenty-four hours.

 At 8.45am the teachers’ priorities are their classes.
 As you will appreciate, anything other than a brief message at this time is disruptive to the children.
-Personal meetings after school can usually be arranged quite quickly if you approach the teacher or telephone for an appointment.
+Individual meetings after school can usually be arranged quite quickly if you approach the teacher or telephone for an appointment.